mxagar/generative_ai_udacity/06_RAGs_DeepDive/02_Azure_LLMs/README.md

             function_result = get_weather(**function_arguments)

         # Send the function result back to the model
+        # after extending the messages with the function result
+        # NOTE: We are invoking the LLM again, which incurs in more costs
+        # Another option is handle the function call locally!
         final_response = client.chat.completions.create(
             messages=[
                 {"role": "system", "content": "You are an AI assistant."},